jcarloscab/stats-preview-card-component-main/README.md

   - [Tecnologías](#tecnologías)
 - [Autor](#autor)

-**Note: Delete this note and update the table of contents based on what sections you keep.**
+**Note: Delete this note and update the table of contents based on what sections you**

 ## Introduccion